 • Reside within one of the spaces designated for the living-learning community; your assignment will be provided by the

 Department of Housing and Residence Life.

-• Complete a community application and receive formal acceptance via email.
+• Complete a community application (closed for 2015-16) and receive formal acceptance via email.

 Michael McGill serves as the Coordinator of Assessment and Recruitment in The Honors College.
 Among his responsibilities are the development, coordination, and support of Honors College efforts to recruit prospective students -- including, cultivating contacts at regional high schools and community colleges, supervising recruitment mailings, representing The Honors College at on- and off-campus recruitment events, and communicating with prospective students.